From the outside, my life looked exactly the way it was supposed to.

 And when I did, a deeper question surfaced:

-If I’m not who I’ve been trying to be… then who am I?
+If I’m not who I’ve been taking myself to be… then who am I?

 That question reached into everything—my identity, my faith, my understanding of what it meant to be a good person, a worthy person, a whole person.

-One of the most intriguing threads that opened everything for me was the theology of a Heavenly Mother, a divine presence that was acknowledged but rarely spoken of.
+One of the most intriguing threads that opened everything for me was the theology of a Heavenly Mother, a divine feminine that was acknowledged but rarely spoken of.

 The silence around her confused me.

-How could something so essential also be forbidden?
+How could something so essential to our identity also be forbidden?

 As I began to explore that question, it led me into something much larger.
-I started to see that there were entire dimensions of spirituality, of embodiment, of intuition, of lived experience, that I had never been taught to access.
+I started to see that there were entire dimensions of spirituality, of embodiment, intuition, and lived experience, that I had never been taught to access.

 There was a way of relating to the body not as something to control or perfect, but as something alive.
 Intelligent.
 Sensual.
 Vibrant.
 Deeply connected to life itself.